wevm/wagmi/docs/react/guides/migrate-from-v1-to-v2.md

 - WalletConnect v1 support dropped.
 WalletConnect v2 is now the only supported version.
 - Removed `autoConnect` parameter from `createConfig`.
 Use `WagmiProvider` [`reconnectOnMount`](/react/api/WagmiProvider#reconnectonmount) instead.
-- Errors todo
+- Errors 🚧
 - Removed `useContractReads` `paginatedIndexesConfig`.
 Use `initialPageParam` and `getNextPageParam` along with `fetchNextPage`/`fetchPreviousPage` instead.
 - Removed `useWebSocketPublicClient`.
 The Wagmi `Config` does not separate transport types anymore.
 - Dropped CommonJS module support.
 Use ES Modules instead.
-See [ Sindre Sorhus' guide](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c) for more info.
+See [Sindre Sorhus' guide](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c) for more info.

 ## Deprecations